enginebai/Algorithms/topics/tree.md

 ## Definitions
 A *tree* is a finite set of *nodes* such that:
 * Specially designated node called the *root*.
-* The remaining nodes are the disjoint sets `T1, ..., Tn` where `Ti` is a tree, they are called the *subtrees* of the root. `T1, ..., Tn` are disjoint sets prohibits subtrees from connecting together (no cross breeding or no cycle).
+* The remaining nodes are the disjoint sets `T1, ..., Tn` where `Ti` is a tree, they are called the *subtrees* of the root.
+The disjoint sets `T1, ..., Tn` prohibit subtrees from connecting together (no cross breeding or no cycle).

 ![Tree](../media/tree.png)

+> It looks upside down in computer science world.

 We can use [linked list](../topics/linked-list.md) to represent the tree: